zemw/page/misc/_posts/2021-08-08-causality.md

 **Towards generalizable theories**

 Now we are ready for the central idea of this thesis.
 I would propose the following
-claim: any generalizable theory about cause and effect cannot be obtained by purely empirical studies.
+claim: any generalizable theory about cause and effect cannot be obtained purely from empirical studies.
 That is, no empirical study or experiment, no matter how well they are designed, could serve the purpose to identify the nature of things (the generalizable and reproducible chain of cause and effect);